jeugregg/transport-risk-mitigation/README.md

   - Build a model that predicts indoor temperature and humidity a few minutes/seconds into the future.
 This requires data transformation.
 If you can create a model, show us how!

 - Report:
-  - report describing the above findings
+  - report describing the above findings : file into /doc/